 The de Morgan laws are the statements, valid in various forms of logic, that de Morgan duality is mediated by negation.
 For example, using the second line of the first table, we have

 Traditionally, the term is reserved for this line.

-since every other aspect of the first two lines is already constructively valid, the claim that negation mediates the de Morgan self-duality of negation already has a name (the double negation law, equivalent to the principle of excluded middle), and no other line involves only operators that appear in intuitionstic propositional calculus.
+since every other aspect of the first two lines is already constructively valid, the claim that negation mediates the de Morgan self-duality already has a name (the double negation law, equivalent to the principle of excluded middle), and no other line involves only operators that appear in intuitionstic propositional calculus.